adamavenir/bumble/blog/2013-06-02-just-a-person.md

 Not only was Chris hugely supportive and encouraging when we put on our first conference, he also inspired so many others who have in turn had tremendous influence on me.

-Mikeal Rogers was particularly influential---if it hadn't been for his words to meat the closing party of Keeping it Realtime and in [his very kind wrap-up post][1], it's very likely RealtimeConf would have never happened.
+Mikeal Rogers was particularly influential--if it hadn't been for his words to meat the closing party of Keeping it Realtime and in [his very kind wrap-up post][1], it's very likely RealtimeConf would have never happened.

-And if it wasn't for having the chance of attending [Funconf][2] and getting to know Paul Campbell, it's possible some of the crazy ideas we had in mind for RealtimeConf might have been toned down---and it's certain that the most personally important conference I've been a part of ([Brio][3]) would never have existed.
-I wouldn't have had the conversations I did this past year with Paul, Jan, Allen, Boaz, or Ana---all of them about as deep as it gets, some of them months long!
+And if it wasn't for having the chance of attending [Funconf][2] and getting to know Paul Campbell, it's possible some of the crazy ideas we had in mind for RealtimeConf might have been toned down--and it's certain that the most personally important conference I've been a part of ([Brio][3]) would never have existed.
+I wouldn't have had the conversations I did this past year with Paul, Jan, Allen, Boaz, or Ana--all of them about as deep as it gets, some of them months long!

 It has been an amazing hallmark: if I have a conversation with someone and Chris comes up as a person people have huge respect for, the exploration for the root of that respect has almost always led to a new friendship.

-The closest friends I've made in the last couple of years and some of the most pivotal experiences have been made because of the reverberations of JSConf---and those people have profoundly shaped my thinking and, as a result, my actions.
+The closest friends I've made in the last couple of years and some of the most pivotal experiences have been made because of the reverberations of JSConf--and those people have profoundly shaped my thinking and, as a result, my actions.

 Of course, I say all this entirely from a very self-focused perspective.
 Undoubtedly the impact of JSConf is much, much more dramatic.